 Inflation Protection Using Series I Savings Bonds

 With inflation at levels not seen since the 1980s, investors are naturally searching for sources of safe yield.
 As financial advisors we’ve been getting a lot of questions from our clients about Series I savings bonds as a way to help protect against inflation.
 As a result, we'd like to welcome a guest author, Jason Abrams, to provide some information on these savings bonds to our clients and beyond.
+(Jason also maintains a personal blog where he writes about other topics in finance, which you can find here.
+NB: linking to Jason's site does not imply we agree with or endorse the contents of his blog.)

 What is a Series I Savings Bond?